 Recognising the opportunity to support this need with technology, Dr Winston Seah, Professor of Network Engineering from the Victoria University of Wellington School of Engineering and Computer Science, has started development on a solution to monitor how large structures are impacted by earthquakes.
 These wireless sensors can be placed inside the walls of buildings, or other structures, to monitor stress and vibrations that occur both during shakes or daily movements.
 This data can then be used by civil engineers to gain more information about the status of current buildings to plan where development is needed to prepare for a major quake.

-As an academic, not a businessperson, Dr Seah relies on Wellington UniVentures’ expertise in commercialisation to assist him in matters outside of research.
-Wellington UniVentures has handled the process of acquiring patents for these sensors and will continue helping Dr Seah in making connections with industry partners.
+As an academic, Dr Seah relies on Wellington UniVentures’ expertise in commercialisation to assist him in business matters outside of research.
+Wellington UniVentures will continue helping Dr Seah in making connections with industry partners.

 Features and benefits

 The sensors will not only monitor how a building reacts during an earthquake, both large and small but also the day to day stresses that the building goes under, both of which are valuable information to civil engineers.

 In the future, these sensors could help not only to protect our buildings and reduce the extraordinary cost of rebuilding but also save lives through providing first responders a tool with which they can rapidly assess buildings they need to address first.